yokolet/new-note/_posts/2023-03-19-make-it-secure-graphql-by-rails.md

 The `has_secure_password` is to signal that the user should be authenticated, which is a provided feature by bcrypt gem.
 The line, `validates :password, length: { minimum: 8 }, presence: true` is to require the password input.
 The database won't have the password column, but still the model creation needs password.
-For this reason, the user model requires the password.
+For this reason, the password constraint is in the user model.

 ##### Update GraphQL Controller, Types and Mutations

 The next step is GraphQL controller, type and mutation updates.
 The first one is a graphql_controller update.
 The changes in the controller are:
-- add a private method, current_user, to locate a user from token in thr HTTP header based on Global ID
+- add a private method, current_user, to locate a user based on Global ID using the token in the HTTP header.
-- add a current_user entry in graphql context
+- add a current_user entry in graphql context hash table.

 ```ruby
 # app/controllers/graphql_controller.rb